Running LLMs on DAIC

 Tip

-For more on using Apptainer, see the Apptainer tutorial.Tip
+For more on using Apptainer, see the Apptainer tutorial.3.
+Quick Interactive Test

 - Start an interactive GPU session: